Fujiwo/Shos.UndoRedoList/README.md

                 // Undo
                 Assert.IsTrue(list.Undo());
-                // 3 adding actions can undo in one time.
+                // The 3 actions in ActionScope can undo in one time.
                 Assert.AreEqual(0, list.Count);
                 Assert.IsFalse(list.CanUndo);
             }